 Anyone from 1900 would find most of modern life unrecognizable.

 “What’s that thing flying in the sky?
 What is this glowing object showing me moving pictures that talk?
 Where is that carriage’s horse?
 Why aren’t children dying from Polio?
 Why are women and blacks voting?
-What do you mean ‘open heart surgery’, are you mad?
+What do you mean ‘open heart surgery’, are you stark raving mad?
 What are ‘nuclear’ bombs?
+Where is all this clean water coming from?
+Why is your outhouse inside the building?
 What’s ‘space travel’?
 AND HOW CAN A POT COOK FOOD INSTANTLY?”

 But that same time traveler could walk into any school, especially a high school, and say, “Ah, yes, the young ones have one teacher.
 The students rotate among classes organized by discipline and grade bands until they graduate, then the smart ones go to university lectures.
 A lot of people hate math.
 This is just the way I remember it!”

 And you would largely the same reaction if you were to walk into your your old schools, whether you graduated 10 years ago or 80 years ago.